Spark Capital partners with imaginative entrepreneurs who are driven to move people with the products and experiences they create.

 We have seen that when a product is the perfect balance of art + people + tech, users catch on.
 Desire builds among a particular audience, momentum picks up, and the market becomes clear.
 Once you are able to see the ways in which people are using the product, it becomes easier to determine how it should be sold.
-That’s when our growth fund can help us deepen our commitment to our founders and support the ones we missed the first time around.
+When the product/market fit begins to gather momentum, we deploy our growth fund to deepen our commitment to our founders or support the companies we missed the first time around.

 WHAT WE OFFER

 We aim to be the best, most loyal long-term partner to entrepreneurs.
 We are founder-first, even when it may not be in our best interest.

 This is personal.
 We invest with our minds, our eyes, and our hearts.
 Our partners choose to service founders one-on-one.
 We are available, open, trusted advisers to all of the people who build the companies in which we invest—especially when they feel they have nowhere else to turn.
 WYSIWYG: We don’t hide our intentions, opinions, or motives.

 We love technology and we are early adopters.
 We are often our companies’ most active, vocal users.